Comment on page

 Voters can allocate their entire voting power to one choice.
 This is the default and typical voting mechanism.

 Voters may select multiple choices, and their voting power is spread equally between each choice.
-This may not be included since votes will typically be a binary decision.

 In IRV, voters rank their favorite option as first choice and then indicate their second and additional back-up choices in order of preference.
 Votes are counted in a series of rounds to ensure that as few votes as possible are wasted.

-In each round, one of two things happen: either a winner is found, in which case all votes in excess of the requirement to win will be redistributed to each voter’s second choice, or no winner is found and the lowest voted candidate is removed, in which case those voter’s votes are redistributed to the next choice on their list.
+In each round, one of two things happen: either a winner is found, in which case all votes in excess of the requirement to win will be redistributed to each voter’s second choice, or no winner is found and the lowest voted choice is removed, in which case those voter’s votes are redistributed to the next choice on their list.